The FireDragon browser

 Initial idea 🐺 #

-Recently we got to know that Mozilla no longer supports a free internet.
+Recently we got to know that Mozilla no longer supports free internet.
 Their browser, Firefox, collects a lot of telemetry by default.
-Since using Chromium based browsers is not really an alternative (There shouldn’t be a single browser engine dictating web standarts! 👀), some people decided to step in and provide a better solution.
-Librewolf is a community maintained project which removes the privacy compromising parts and provides an additionally hardened browser config.
+Since using Chromium-based browsers is not an alternative (There shouldn’t be a single browser engine dictating web standards! 👀), some people decided to step in and provide a better solution.
+Librewolf is a community-maintained project which removes the privacy-compromising parts and provides an additionally hardened browser config.
 That means no

 about:config tweaking is needed to get going - everything just works after opening the browser for the first time.
 It has a few drawbacks though: It does not integrate well into Garuda dr460nized and has too strict default settings for most people.